 - Classroom Application: Can students use this program in other content areas and for a range of topics?

 Ease of Use: Is the program easy to use for teachers and students?

 Yes!
-Teachers signup and login with an email account.
-Once a user, you can create your own games, or kahoots.
+Teachers signup and log in with an email account.
+Once a user, you can create your own games or kahoots.
 You can also copy existing games from others and adapt them to fit your needs.
-Students sign in using a game code from any device that has an internet connection and you’re off and rolling with an amazing learning game.
+Students sign in using a game code from any device that has an internet connection and you’re off and rolling with amazing game-based learning ideas.
 Teachers need to project questions to a visible screen for all students and they answer the questions on their own device.
-Kahoot! keeps track on a leader board that is shown after questions are answered, so students can compete.
+Kahoot! keeps track on a leaderboard that is shown after questions are answered, so students can compete.

 - Teachers can tailor kahoots for their specific needs, content areas, or units of study.